MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

 The MSc thesis consists of two independent developments:

 - **Passive Radar System** using SDR hardware for real-time signal acquisition and target detection.
-- **Passive SAR Simulator** developed in MATLAB for Synthetic Aperture Radar signal processing and simulation.
+- **Passive SAR Simulator** developed in MATLAB for Synthetic Aperture Radar simulation.

 Although both projects were developed within the same research work, they are independent implementations.